apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 Cache Groups
 ------------
-This page is a table of :term:`Cache Group`\ s, each entry of which has the following fields:
+This page is a table of :term:`Cache Groups`, each entry of which has the following fields:

 :Name:       The full name of this :term:`Cache Group`
 :Short Name: A shorter, more human-friendly name for this :term:`Cache Group`